jckuri/AzureNeighborlyApp/README.md

 To pass this criteria, show a screenshot, including URL, from the Azure portal where it is shown what endpoints are live.

+A screenshot, including URL, from the Azure portal where it is shown what endpoints are live.

 ### The Azure Functions HTTP Trigger endpoints can connect to MongoDB in Azure CosmosDB service.